-The organizers of the Toyko 2020 Olympics are once again grappling with the fear that the Summer Games will still be canceled.
-The pandemic has thrown the world into turmoil and not even the combined wealth of the Japanese government and the IOC may be able to offer a Covid-proof event.
-But whether this goes on or not, Tokyo 2020 will be seen as the end of an era of excessive and overabundant Olympics.
+Organizers of the Toyko 2020 Olympics are once again grappling with fears that the Summer Games will be canceled again.
+The pandemic has thrown the world into turmoil and not even the combined wealth of the Japanese government and the IOC may be able to deliver a Covid-proof event.
+But whether it goes ahead or not, Tokyo 2020 will be seen as the end of an era of excessive and overabundant Olympics.

 This week, the Japanese government categorically denied reports of a new cancellation of the Olympics.
 But Tokyo is struggling with a third wave of Covid, and the prime minister Yoshihide Suga declared a state of emergency in the capital.